 Techichi had a wide range of jobs and uses among the natives and time.

 But what were their reasons for breeding a new dog from this original?
 What were Chihuahua's bred for originally?
 What are Chihuahuas bred for in modern day?
 That’s what we are here to find out.
 So, let's take a deep dive into the many tasks and jobs the Chihuahua can do, to better understand the reasons for this beautiful but tiny breed.

 Ancient Reasons for Breeding the Chihuahua

-When it comes to the origins of the Chihuahua, for thousands of years people believed that Chihuahuas originated from the ancient civilizations of Mexico.
-They are the true ancestral breed of the Techichi and were used as sacrificial dogs for sacred Toltec practices.
-Ancient Aztecs and Toltecs believed these dogs guided the soul to the underworld after death.
-In fact Techichi dogs were buried with the deceased family members.
+Chihuahuas are the true ancestral breed of the Techichi which were used as sacrificial dogs for sacred Toltec practices.
+Ancient Aztecs and Toltecs also believed these dogs guided the soul to the underworld after death.
+In fact, Techichi dogs were often buried with deceased family members.

 Modern Day Reasons for Breeding the Chihuahua